 - Staying calm throughout the conflict

 - Learning to stay with difficulties until they are resolved

-Psychoanalytic psychotherapy may be suggested if there is a history of trauma or if the current relationship is in crises.
+Psychoanalytic psychotherapy may be suggested if there is a history of trauma or if the current relationship is in crisis.
 Psychotherapy will allow you to take your time to reflect on the origins of your current reactions to your partner and other people.
 You may experience similar or opposite reactions towards your therapist as you progress through the therapy.
 This could be an opportunity to reflect on the pattern that is evolving in the safe space of a consulting room.
-Your therapist may give you an honest feedback about your behaviour and attitude should you wish so and suggest some alternatives.
+Your therapist may give you honest feedback about your behaviour and attitude should you wish so and suggest some alternatives.
 With the help of psychoanalytic psychotherapy, you will be able to reflect on how the background of your partner may be influencing their reactions towards you and other people.
 Within the consulting room, you will be learning all the essential communication and emotional regulation skills experientially, and express yourself fully and honestly.
 You will be able to reflect on the kind of relationship you would like to have; what intimacy means to you and to your partner and ways you could build it.
-Taking time to gradually understand yourself is the invaluable investment into various relationships and yourself.
+Taking time to gradually understand yourself is an invaluable investment in various relationships and yourself.